Sources and footnotes for tables

 within 40 days of the close of the reference period; revisions appear 30 days later, and second revisions after an additional 60 days.
-In the business sector, the third publication (second revision) of a quarterly index of output per hour of all persons has differed from the initial value by between interval is based on the performance of this measure between the fourth
+In the business sector, the third publication (second revision) of a quarterly index of output per hour of all persons has differed from the initial value by between is based on the performance of this measure between the fourth quarter of

 (1) Wages and salaries of employees plus employers' contributions for social insurance and private benefit plans.
 Except for nonfinancial corporations, where there are no self-employed, data also include an estimate of wages, salaries, and supplemental payments for the self-employed.